school trip logo

 - Rhyd-y-creuau is part of Field Studies Council , an environmental education charity with 80 years' experience of providing fieldwork and outdoor learning and a network of UK centres offering day and residential fieldwork opportunities.

--Our charity works in many other ways to create a world where everyone feels connected to the environment including through projects working in local communities and lobbying government to include fieldwork in the curriculum.
+Our charity works in many other ways to create a world where everyone feels connected to the environment including through projects working in local communities and lobbying government to include outdoor education in the curriculum.

 school trip